-The Reserve Management Policy requires that the balance of the Tax Supported Rate Stabilization Reserve be maintained within a range of a minimum of five per cent and a maximum of ten per cent of the total budget for programs funded from property taxation.
-Due to prudent financial decisions, Council has built a healthy rate stabilization balance over the years.
-The reserve has provided Council with the flexibility to stabilize the impact of economic volatility on the Region's programs.
+The Reserve Management Policy requires that the balance of the Tax Supported Rate Stabilization Reserve be maintained within a range of a minimum of five per cent and a maximum of 10 per cent of the total budget for programs funded from Tax supported operating budget.
+Due to prudent financial decisions, Council has built a rate stabilization balance over the years to sustain operations.
+The reserve has provided Council with the flexibility to stabilize the impact of economic volatility on the Region's programs and, in more recent times, the impact of the COVID-19 pandemic.

-As at August 31, 2020 the balance of the Tax Supported Rate Stabilization Reserve is at \$145 million or 9.6 per cent of the 2020 Tax supported total operating budget.
-The balance is within the range of five to ten per cent as prescribed in the Reserve Management Policy and is adequate to provide financial flexibility to address one-time pressures and volatility within the Tax Supported operating budget.
-On October 22, 2020, through the report titled, "Update on the Development of the 2021 Budget", Council approved the use of \$16.7 million to replace the remaining debt financing for the b) Utility Rate Supported Rate Stabilization Reserve

-Senior's Health and Wellness Village, reducing the balance of the reserve to \$128.7 million or 8.5 per cent of the 2020 Tax supported total operating budget.
-The Tax Supported Rate Stabilization Reserve will also be used if need be to partially address the potential GO Transit liability which totals \$236 million at the end of August 2020.
+As at August 31, 2021 the balance of the Tax Supported Rate Stabilization Reserve is at \$172.3 million or 11.1 per cent of the 2021 Tax supported total operating budget.
+The balance is slightly above the range of five to 10 per cent as prescribed in the Reserve Management Policy and is adequate to provide financial flexibility to address one-time pressures and volatility within the Tax Supported operating budget.
+To help manage the pressure on the budget, on February 11, 2021 Council approved a \$6.4 million draw from the Rate Stabilization Reserve to support various initiatives under Regionally Controlled programs in the 2021 Tax Supported Budget.
+If all planned draws were made, the reserve balance would decrease to 10.7 per cent of the 2021 Tax supported total operating budget.
+The Tax Supported Rate Stabilization Reserve will also be used if need be to partially address the potential GO Transit liability which totals \$242 million at the end of August 2021.